45924/David-Jones-Marketing-Analysis-for-EOFY-2026/README.md

 ORDER BY avg_ltv DESC;
 ```

-**Technique:** per-customer aggregation in a CTE, then a second aggregation to average across the tier (avoids inflating the mean).
+**Technique:** per-customer aggregation in a CTE, then a second aggregation to average across the tier (avoids inflating the mean).<br>
 **Finding:** Gold members average $46,369 in value — 5.3× Bronze ($8,732) — despite numbering only 57 against 244 Bronze.

 ---